terchris/nerdmeet/nerdnet/17cmd-landing-k8s.md

 The container will be a simple web server that returns the hostname of the container.
 The cluster be placed on the subnet k8s-backend-sn01-eus and it cannot be accessed from the internet.

+This file contains all commands to set up the k8s landing zone.
+For overview see the [Network Landing Zones](9nerdnet-network.md) file.

 We will create it as a free tier cluster.

 ### Create the AKS cluster